analogwp/analogwp-templates/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/analogwp-templates` directory, or install the plugin through the WordPress plugins screen directly..
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Head to 'AnalogWP' page from WordPress sidebar menu.
+3. Head to 'Style Kits' page from WordPress sidebar menu.

 == Frequently Asked Questions ==